nkestrel/mediaurltimestamper/README.md

 * Soundcloud does not use HTML5 media elements so the time and duration are extracted from text nodes.
-* For media players that work across multiple pages, the timestamp should only be updated when the content matches the page.
+* For media players that work across multiple pages, the timestamp should only be updated when the content matches the location.
 * Mixcloud does not support timestamp deep linking for licensing reasons.
 * Twitch & BBC iPlayer keep track of the current video time in localStorage and automatically resume.